 Update October 2, 2018

 Apple Business Chat is now available in Australia, Canada, France, Germany, Hong Kong, Italy, Japan, Singapore, Switzerland, UK and US.
-As an Apple Business Chat CSP (Customer Service Platform), Dimelo allows you to adopt this channel and manage messages from the same platform as your other channels.ENGIE, AXA and La Redoute are the first Dimelo clients adopting Apple Business Chat.
+As an Apple Business Chat CSP (Customer Service Platform), RingCentral Engage allows you to adopt this channel and manage messages from the same platform as your other channels.ENGIE, AXA and La Redoute are our first clients adopting Apple Business Chat.
 To learn more, visit our dedicated page.